yshuang246810/package_installation/NERSC/Orb_v3/README.md

 Be sure to upload ckpts for orb to NERSC manually when running orb jobs!

+Orb can not automatically download ckpts from github.

 ## Install environmental kernel for interactive jobs
 `module load conda`